spatie/laravel-slack-alerts/README.md

 ## Usage

-To send a message to Slack, simply call `Slack::message()` and pass it any message you want.
+To send a message to Slack, simply call `SlackAlert::message()` and pass it any message you want.

 ```php
 SlackAlert::message("{$user->email} has subscribed to the {$newsletter->name} newsletter!");